 Asbestos exposure has been shown to cause mesothelioma.
 There is no safe level of asbestos exposure.
 Asbestos is a group of fibrous minerals that are found in rock.
 Asbestos fibers are strong, as well as heat- and fire-resistant.
 For decades asbestos has been mined and used to make a variety of products, including building materials, fire-resistant fabrics,and friction products.
 Because asbestos is mined from the earth in a similar way to talc used in talcum powder, and in many of the same locations, it also has been found that talcum powder used for cosmetics and hygiene may also be contaminated with deadly asbestos fibers.

-Asbestos fibers can be released into the air when material containing asbestos is disturbed, such as during use, demolition work, building or home maintenance, repair, remodeling, and in the manufacturing of products that contain asbestos.
+Asbestos fibers can be released into the air when material containing asbestos is disturbed, broken or crushed, such as during use, demolition work, building or home maintenance, repair, remodeling, and in the manufacturing of products that contain asbestos.

 When asbestos fibers are inhaled, they can stick to mucus in the throat, trachea, or bronchi (large breathing tubes in the lungs).
 From here, the fibers can be cleared by being coughed up or swallowed.
 Some fibers can work their way to the ends of the small airways in the lungs or penetrate the outer lining of the lung and chest wall, called the pleura.
 These fibers can irritate cells in the lung or pleura and eventually develop into mesothelioma.